 The simplest method of producing drinking water that is free of pathogenic organisms is to boil it.
 In the wilderness, boiling water without a metal container is tricky.
 So, if you always have your metal mug with you, you can easily boil water.
 Yes, of course you can use a billy-can or cooking pot if you have them but you are not likely to carry these on your person.

-I prefer an uncoated, steel mug.
+I prefer an uncoated, metal mug.
 Non-stick coatings can retain flavours, which sometimes makes for some unpleasant combinations (although some people like their tea tasting of last-night’s curry…).
 Coatings also make it harder to keep your mug clean – using anything abrasive will damage the coating.
-The conductivity of aluminium is higher than steel so you are more likely to burn you lips with an aluminium cup, hence my preference for steel.
+You basically have three options when it comes to metal mugs – steel, aluminium or titanium.
+The conductivity of aluminium is higher than steel so you are more likely to burn you lips with an aluminium mug but aluminium is lighter than steel.
+Steel mugs tend to be more robust, however.
+Titanium mugs are also robust and the lightest option of the three.

-In an emergency, you can manage without a water bottle if you have a metal mug or similar in which to boil water.
-In these circumstances, staying hydrated does become more difficult.
-Having somewhere to store drinking water is an obvious advantage, particularly if you are on the move.
+If you have a metal mug or similar in which to boil water, in an emergency you can manage without a bottle, but it is not ideal (what emergency is ever ideal?).
+Without a storage container such as a bottle or flask, staying hydrated does become more difficult.
+Having somewhere to store drinking water is an advantage, particularly if you are on the move.
 Under normal circumstances you should always have at least one litre of water-carrying capacity, preferably two litres.

 There are many mugs on the market and many designs of bottle available.
 A combination that fits together well, takes up minimal room in your kit and can be carried on your person when required is a real asset.
-A neat solution that I like is a NATO flask with a BCB ‘Crusader’ metal mug.
-This combination can then be fitted into a belt pouch and easily carried.
-I also slot a metal spoon in here.
+A neat solution that I have liked for many years is a NATO flask with a BCB ‘Crusader’ metal mug.
+It’s inexpensive and very durable, although not the lightest-weight option.
+This combination can be fitted into a belt pouch and easily carried.
+There are many pouches which will accept this combination.
+Another good combination is a Snowpeak titanium mug and a Nalgene bottle.
+Again, they nest very well.
+Whichever combo I am using, I also slot a metal spoon in here.
 If the pouch also has a smaller pocket, as water-bottle pouches often do, you have the option of including water-purification tablets, coffee sachets, etc, in your kit.

 The compass is a simple yet very reliable instrument.
 A compass doesn’t need batteries, rarely goes wrong and should always be trusted.
 A compass has many more uses than just finding north.
 One of the key benefits of learning how to use a compass effectively is that it frees you to confidently navigate in unfamiliar territory.